 Prisma Cloud Intelligence Stream — Prisma Cloud’s threat feed contains a list of known bad domains.

 Behavioral container models — When learning a model for a container, Prisma Cloud records any DNS resolutions that a container makes.
 When the model is activated, Defender monitors network traffic for DNS resolutions that deviate from the learned DNS resolutions.
-Audits from DNS monitoring may be be used to trigger a data exfiltration incident.

 You can see the domains in the model by going to Monitor > Runtime > Container Models, clicking on a model, then opening the Networking tab.
 Known good domains are listed under Behaviorally learned domains.